‘Surfing Santas’ Set To Welcome Thousands of Spectators Monday Morning In Cocoa Beach

 ABOVE VIDEO: Annual ‘Surfing Santas’ Set To Catch Some Waves December 24 In Cocoa Beach.

-BREVARD COUNTY • COCOA BEACH, FLORIDA – The annual Surfing Santas event is almost here as hundreds of Santas get ready to descend on Cocoa Beach in one of Brevard County’s greatest traditions.
+BREVARD COUNTY • COCOA BEACH, FLORIDA – The annual Surfing Santas event is here as hundreds of Santas get ready to descend on Cocoa Beach in one of Brevard County’s greatest traditions.

 What started out as a small, family day in Cocoa Beach has turned into a global phenomenon.